davidmoten/sparse-hilbert-index/README.md

 This library doesn't present any revolutionary ideas but it does offer revolutionary **ease-of-use** to create and search the Hilbert Curve index.

-Querying spatio-temporal data is potentially a terrific application for a Hilbert index but this library supports any number of dimensions and is not opionated about the real life significance of the individual dimensions though it will work better for querying if the ordinates vary (lots of fixed values means more data needs to be scanned in searches).
+Querying spatio-temporal data is potentially a terrific application for a Hilbert index. this library supports any number of dimensions and is not opionated about the real life significance of the individual dimensions though it will work better for querying if the ordinates vary (lots of fixed values means more data needs to be scanned in searches).

 Critical to the creation of this library were these libraries by the same author: